Global economics, consumer demand, innovation and technology are impacting location strategies for all kinds of manufacturing industries.

 An efficient site selection process is really more of a site “elimination” process.
 Location screening and scoring criteria, beginning with high-level considerations and then evolving into site-specific considerations, will guide you through a progressively shorter and shorter list of potential locations.
 While each project will require a customized approach, weighting of factors, and sequencing of analysis, each step of the process should allow you to narrow down to options that hold the greatest potential for the new operation, while eliminating those that do not.

-Once the finalist 2-3 locations are selected, it is time to initiate formal incentives negotiation.
-For maximum leverage, it is recommended to have at least two finalist locations in different states.
-As finalist locations, both options should be able to meet all operational needs, so at this step, you will want to prepare a detailed financial analysis for each finalist site and negotiate incentive programs that will help “close the deal” by providing upfront and/or ongoing cost savings and risk management.
+Finalist locations should be able to meet all operational needs, so at this step, you will want to prepare a detailed financial analysis for each finalist site and secure incentive programs that will help “close the deal” by providing upfront and/or ongoing cost savings and risk management.